Fandrew44/MoneyMotion/README.md

 > - As a user, I want to be able to select a "Category" and see which "Contacts" belong inside it
 > - As a user, I want to be able to search for a Contact by their *name* in a Category
 > - As a user, I want to be able to select a "Contact" and see the details of that Contact
+> - As a user, I want to be able to manually save all the Contacts and their details in each Category at anytime to file
+> - As a user, when exiting the program, I want to be able to choose to save all the Contacts and their details in each Category to file
+> - As a user, I want to be able to load all of the Contacts that were previously placed in each Category from file automatically when the program starts